rajtum/Machine-Learning-Makeshift-Portfolio/README.md

 |<img src="https://github.com/rajtum/Machine-Learning-Makeshift-Portfolio/blob/master/Animations/Github%20Jupyter%20Notebook%20Viewer%20Working.gif" width="1000"/>|
 |-|

-This is why the the links for Section III-VI open to a shared Google Colab instead of the Github file location.
+This is why the links for Section III-VI open to a shared Google Colab instead of the Github file location.

 ## To View Notebook: